neoforged/governance/core.md

 The Steering Council is the overall management and oversight of the Project.

-They "steer" the project to keep it aligned with the long-term vision, hence its secondary name of Vision Team.
+They “steer” the project to keep it aligned with the long-term vision, hence its secondary name of Vision Team.

 The Council has at all times an odd number of active members, such that stalemates are not possible.